tt-isv-org/scc/article-intro/README.md

 1. Delivers the application to the **Deployer**, who creates a deployment manifest for the application.
 1. The **OpenShift Administrator** creates roles which are assigned a security context constraint.
 1. The **OpenShift Administrator** creates an **OpenShift User Account** and assigns it a role that provides deployment permissions.
 Also created is an **OpenShift Service Account** that is associated with one or more SCCs.
 1. The **Deployer** logs into OpenShift using the new **OpenShift User Account**, and deploys the application using the deployment manifest.
-The manifest may contain a request for additional capabilities, and may reference which **OpenShift Service Account** to use when deploying the pod.
+The manifest may contain a request for additional permissions, and may reference which **OpenShift Service Account** to use when deploying the pod.
 1. OpenShift processes the manifest and attempts to deploy the pod.
-The deployment process will compare the capabilities requested by the deployment manifest against the capabilities allowed by the associated SCCs.
+The deployment process will compare the permissions requested by the deployment manifest against the permissions allowed by the associated SCCs.
-1. If the associated SCC cannot provide all of the capabilities the deployment manifest requests, the deployment will fail.
+1. If the associated SCC cannot provide all of the permissions the deployment manifest requests, the deployment will fail.
 1. Otherwise, the deployment will create the pod and run the application.

 TODO: do we need more detail on the actual deployment? what actually fails - deployment, pod creation, pod starting...

-Now that we have a high-level view of how deployment manifests work with SCCs on an OpenShift container platform, let's dig into the details.
+Now that we have a high-level view of how deployment manifests work with SCCs on OpenShift, let's dig into the details.

-## Capabilities requested vs. capabilities allowed
+## Permissions requested vs. permissions allowed

-In the flow diagram above, you see that the pod will only be deployed if the requested capabilites defined in the deployment manifest match the allowed capabilites defined by the SCC.
+In the flow diagram above, you see that the pod will only be deployed if the requested permissions defined in the deployment manifest match the allowed permissions defined by the SCC.

 Another way to envision this relationship is to think of the SCC as a lock protecting system resources, and the manifest being the key.
 The app only gets access to the resources if the key fits.

 ![capabilities](images/capabilities.png)

-## Capability types
+## Types of permissions that can be requested

-Up to this point we have used the generic term "capabilities" to describe all the permissions that are secured by SCCs.
-In reality, "capabilites" consist of 3 specific types - privileges, access, and capabilities.
+Up to this point we have used the generic term "permissions" to describe what pods can request and what SCCs can allow.
+In reality, "permissions" consist of 3 specific types - privileges, access, and capabilities.
 Each with its own set of rules and syntax.

 ### Privileges

-* allowPrivilegedContainer - can a pod run privileged containers
+* **allowPrivilegedContainer** - can a pod run privileged containers
+* **allowHostNetwork**
-* allowHostDirVolumePlugin
+* **aloowHostPorts**

 ### Access